marrs/turtlejs/README.md

 TurtleJS provides an engine for performing drawing operations on a 2D canvas using the classic LOGO language.

+TurtleJS has no dependencies and is as small as is practically possible without sacrificing utility.

 In the world of LOGO, a turtle is a drawing entity that can be directed by the user to draw lines on a canvas with commands such as as `forward`, `back`, `right`, and `left`.